 Face Massagers & Rollers

-Electric and mechanical massagers and rollers stimulate blood circulation to the treatment area.
-These handy tools also relieve muscle tension in the face.
-Massagers and rollers can also help deliver moisturizers deep into the skin to reduce wrinkles and enhance collagen production.
+Electric and mechanical massagers and rollers stimulate blood circulation and relieve facial muscle tension.
+These tools can also help deliver moisturizers deep into the skin, reducing wrinkles and enhancing collagen production.

 Guide to Preparing Your Skin for Red Light Therapy

-- Clean your skin with a gentle, non-drying cleanser before treatment to remove any mineral-based sunscreen or makeup containing zinc
+Pre-Treatment Cleansing: Cleanse your skin with a gentle, non-drying cleanser before the session to remove any mineral-based sunscreen or makeup containing zinc.

-Ask your skin care professional for suggestions on the best products to use after red light therapy.
-In most cases, you can return to your regular skincare routine immediately after your PBMT session.
-Your skincare consultant may be able to recommend products to optimize the beneficial effects of red light therapy.
-Your dermatology professional can also help you identify and avoid any products that are not helping you reach your aesthetic or health goals.
+Consult with your skincare professional for personalized product recommendations to optimize the benefits of red light therapy.
+In most cases, you can resume your regular skincare routine immediately after your PBMT session.
+Your skincare consultant can also help you identify products that align with your aesthetic and health goals while avoiding those that may be counterproductive.

-Preparing your skin for red light therapy can help you optimize and enhance the results you receive from this state-of-the-art treatment.
+Properly preparing your skin for red light therapy can significantly enhance the results of this cutting-edge treatment, helping you achieve your desired outcomes.